n7tae/smart-group-server/README.md

 ```
 must return at least Version 4.9.
 The latest Debian and Ubuntu will be far above ths.
 Unlike the StarNetServer, smart-group-server does not use wxWidgits.
 Modern C++ calls to the standard library (c++11 standard) are used instead of wxWidgets: std::string replaces wxString, std::future replaces wxThreads and standard std::map, std::list, std::queue and std::vector replace the older wx containers.
 The only external library used is libconfig++.
 The smart-group-server is significantly improved regarding resource utiliztion compared to the ancestral StarNetServer.
 The smart-group-server only creates resources for the channel you define in your configuration file.
 Also, there is no theoretical limit to the number of channels you can create.
 However there is a practical limit based on the underlying hardware.

 The smart-group-server is installed as a systemd service.
 If you want to run this on a system without systemd, you are on your own.
-I am done dealing with init.d scripts in SysIVInit!
+I am done dealing with init.d scripts in SysVInit!

 ## Adminstrative Requirements